VUCA: Business applications

-Responses and revisions

-Levent Işıklıgöz has suggested that the C of VUCA be changed from complexity to chaos, arguing that it is more suitable according to our era.
+Alternative approaches

 Bill George, a professor of management practice at Harvard Business School, argues that VUCA calls for a leadership response which he calls VUCA 2.0: Vision, understanding, courage and adaptability.
 George's response seems a minor adaptation of Bob Johansen's VUCA prime: Vision, understanding, clarity and agility.

-German academic Ali Aslan Gümüsay adds "paradox" to the acronym, calling it VUCA + paradox or VUCAP.

 Jamais Cascio suggested the BANI framework to highlight the environment as Brittle, Anxious, Nonlinear, and Incomprehensible.

 Ulrich Lichtenthaler developed the PUMO framework, which describes the world as increasingly Polarized, Unthinkable, Metamorphic, and Overheated.